David Mathews: Legacy

 The Mathews estate was located at what is now Petersfield Provincial Park in Westmount, Nova Scotia.

-A New York City playground located in the Bronx, operated by the New York City Department of Parks and Recreation called the Mathews Muniler Playground, is in part named after David Mathews.
-Part of the inscription related to Mathews says "... the British-born Mathews was installed as the Loyalist mayor.
+A New York City playground located in the Bronx, operated by the New York City Department of Parks and Recreation called the Mathews Muliner Playground, is in part named after David Mathews.
+Part of the inscription related to Mathews says, in part, that "... the British-born Mathews was installed as the Loyalist mayor.
 Mathews was known as a thief, an embezzler, and a spendthrift."